Devlander-Software/issue-labler/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Replace `Devlander-Software/issue-labler@v1` with the actual path and version of the action once it’s published.
+Replace `Devlander-Software/issue-labler@v1` with the actual path and version of the action once it's published.

 ### Step 3: Commit and Push the Workflow